 Fermilab's Main Injector produces the world's highest-intensity neutrino beam.
 Scientists plan to send the beam to the proposed Sanford laboratory.
 A planned accelerator upgrade, called PIP-II, would dramatically increase the intensity of the neutrino beam and provide proton beams for other experiments, too.

-Over 475 people from 81 institutions participate in the Long-Baseline Neutrino Experiment (LBNE), working together to plan and develop both the experimental facilities and the physics program.
-LBNE is expected to be fully constructed and ready for operations in 2022.
-New collaborators are welcome.
+Over 525 people from 90 institutions, including 139 from 35 institutions in eight non-U.S. countries, participate in the Long-Baseline Neutrino Experiment (LBNE), working together to plan and develop both the experimental facilities and the physics program.

 Why neutrinos?Neutrinos, astonishingly abundant yet not well understood, may provide the key to answering some of the most fundamental questions about the nature of our universe.
 The discovery that neutrinos are not massless, as previously thought, has opened a first crack in the highly successful Standard Model of Particle Physics.
 Neutrinos may play a key role in solving the mystery of how the universe came to consist only of matter rather than antimatter.

 Near Detector Workshop 28-29 July 2014 at Fermilab

 Collaboration Meeting 30 July to 1 Aug 2014 at Fermilab